ShinySylveon04/ShinySylveon04.github.io/_posts/2018-11-14-Let's-Go-Chaining.md

 - Leaving the area and returning.
 (Can stock back up on Pokeballs if run out!)
 - Battling trainers.
 - Leaving the area and continuing the chain elsewhere.
+- Catching Pokemon from Go Park and then leaving to chain the same species elsewhere also does not break a chain.

 ## Benefits of chaining